 If your company provides equipment for use and applicable scrap material is supplied for practice, the cost for this course can be reduced.
 A recommended list of tools for trainees will be provided prior to the course.
-Class material pricing based on 6 trainees, is estimated at \$150 per person.
+Class material pricing, based on 6 trainees, is estimated at \$150 per person.

-c e g g n Course Content Blueprint reading Material science Isometric drawings Material preparations Trade related math Application/process recommendations Layout and fabrication Weld joint configurations Hands-on exercises
+- Blueprint reading

+- Material science

+- Isometric drawings

+- Material preparations

+- · Trade related math

+- Application/process recommendations

+- Layout and fabrication

+- Weld joint configurations

+- Hands-on exercises

-d s of g Course length: 7 1 / 2 days CEU credits: 6.0 Fee: \$1,649 for steel (add \$200 for Aluminum or Stainless Steel)
+CEU credits: 6.0 Fee: \$2899 for steel

+(add \$400 for Aluminum or Stainless Steel)
-e s J, <

-VELDING

-MMUNITY COLLEGE 103

-Welding - Advanced

-The participants in this course should have considerable experience in welding or have completed the intermediate welding classes.
-Areas covered here will be related to advanced processes and techniques.